MichaelHsiehGY/MichaelHsiehGY/README.md

 - 👋 Hi, I’m @MichaelHsiehGY.
-I'm an electronic engineer and a programmer.
+I'm an electronic engineer and a programmer working in telecomnication industry.
-- 👀 I’m a coding lover and fond of electronic knowledge.
+- 👀 I’m a coding lover and fond of electronic knowledges.
-- 🌱 I’m currently learning machine learning.
 - 📫 reach me by linkdin url: http://linkedin.com/in/michael-hsieh-545a0b125

 <!---